imagineLife/big-site/content/mongo/roles/cluster-admin.md

 ## clusterManager
 ## clusterMonitor
+This user has _read-only access_ to monitoring tools.
+This user has privileges across the cluster, on all dbs, and on particular dbs.
+#### On the Cluster
+- checkFreeMonitoringStatus
+- connPoolStats
+- getCmdLineOpts
+- getDefaultRWConcern
+- getLog
+- getParameter
+- getShardMap
+- hostInfo
+- inprog
+- listDatabases
+- listSessions
+- listShards
+- netstat
+- replSetGetConfig
+- replSetGetStatus
+- serverStatus
+- setFreeMonitoring
+- shardingState
+- top

 ## clusterAdmin
 This role has all of the privileges of the above 3 roles: the _clusterManager_, _clusterMonitor_, as well as _hostManager_.